NB: This is a repost on this blog of a post made on nixers.net

 If using the globally available xinitrc it will include in an alphabetical

-order sub-xinitrc found in the /etc/X11/xinit/xinitrc.d/
+order sub-xinitrc found in the /etc/X11/xinit/xinitrc.d/.

 That globally available xinitrc loads two more configurations: